Who can apply for a residence permit cross-border service provider?

 Written application forms

-The easiest way is for the employer (sponsor) to apply.
-However, the worker (foreign national) can also apply.
-You can apply for the provisional residence permit (mvv) and the work permit at the same time.
-You can only apply in writing.
+The employer (sponsor) or worker (foreign national) applies for the provisional residence permit (mvv) and the work permit at the same time.
+This can only be done in writing.
 There are different application forms.

 Written application form for sponsor